 Make your way or get a private transfer to Hostería Loma Larga.

 Night in Hosteria Loma Larga

-Volcano Cayambe is the 3rd highest volcano in Ecuador (5790m´ high).
-It is located in the Cayambe – Coca Ecological Reserve in the Cordillera Oriental of the Andes, 70´ north-east of Quito.
-At the altitude of 4,690m on its south slope, is the highest point in the world crossed by the Equator and the only point on the Equator with snow cover.
+Volcano Cayambe is the 3rd highest volcano in Ecuador at 5,790 m (18,996 ft).
+It is located in the Cayambe – Coca Ecological Reserve in the Cordillera Oriental of the Andes, 70 km (43,5 miles) northeast of Quito.
+At an altitude of 4,690 m (15,387 ft) on its southern slope, it is the highest point in the world crossed by the Equator and the only point on the Equator with snow cover.

 Reaching the top may be very technical, and requires knowledge and mountaineering experience, however, the effort of climbing through the immense glacier and its massive ice, will arrive by sunrise, as the landscape of the northern hills of Quito and surrounding cities and lagoons such as Lago San Pablo and Laguna Cuicocha are discovered from the summit.

-The climb takes between 5 – 7 hours while the decent will be around 2 hours.
+The climb takes between 5 – 7 hours while the descent will be around 2 hours.
 Professional ice equipment is necessary, as well as the presence of a professional guide.

-Please note that due to unforeseen circumstances (weather conditions or health risks), you will might be unable to reach the summit of Cayambe & Chimborazo.
-That being said however, we do promise not only a fantastic but unforgettable experience, complete with fully qualified and highly experienced guides, fresh and hearty meals, lots of laughter, and of course good cold beers!
+Please note that due to unforeseen circumstances (weather conditions or health risks), you will be unable to reach the summit of Cayambe & Imbabura.
+That being said, however, we do promise not only a fantastic but unforgettable experience, complete with fully qualified and highly experienced guides, fresh and hearty meals, lots of laughter, and course good cold beers!

-** NOTE: In case you do not want to use the previous night to the first climb, you can change it for a Quito-Hosteria Or Hosteria-Quito transfer**
+** NOTE: In case you do not want to use the previous night for the first climb, you can change it for a Quito-Hosteria Or Hosteria-Quito transfer**